-The processing of the refund by Student Accounts begins when the student's account is at a credit balance.
-Refund checks are issued after the add deadline.
+The processing of the refund or E-Disbursement by Student Accounts begins when the student's account is at a credit balance.
+An E-Disbursement is processed after the add deadline.

-Processing by Student Accounts is within (10) eight days after all of the following:
+Processing by Student Accounts is within (10) ten days after all of the following:

 - The add deadline has passed.

 - Verification that the funds received have been deposited to the College's bank account.